awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

 **Note**
 The shorter format connection string \(Easy connect or EZCONNECT\), such as `sqlplus USER/PASSWORD@LONGER-THAN-63-CHARS-RDS-ENDPOINT-HERE:1521/DATABASE_IDENTIFIER`, might encounter a maximum character limit and should not be used to connect\.

-## Security group considerations<a name="USER_ConnectToOracleInstance.Security"></a>
+## Considerations for security groups<a name="USER_ConnectToOracleInstance.Security"></a>

-For you to connect to your DB instance, it must be associated with a security group that contains the IP addresses and network configuration that you use to access the DB instance\.
-You might have associated your DB instance with an appropriate security group when you created it\.
-If you assigned a default, nonconfigured security group when you created the DB instance, the DB instance firewall prevents connections\.
+For you to connect to your DB instance, it must be associated with a security group that contains the necessary IP addresses and network configuration\.
+Your DB instance might use the default security group\.
+If you assigned a default, nonconfigured security group when you created the DB instance, the firewall prevents connections\.

-If you need to create a new security group to enable access, the type of security group that you create depends on which Amazon EC2 platform your DB instance is on\.
+To create a new security group, security group that you create depends on the Amazon EC2 platform for your DB instance\.
 To determine your platform, see [Determining whether you are using the EC2\-VPC or EC2\-Classic platform](USER_VPC.FindDefaultVPC.md)\.
 In general, if your DB instance is on the *EC2\-Classic* platform, you create a DB security group; if your DB instance is on the *VPC* platform, you create a VPC security group\.
 For information about creating a new security group, see [Controlling access with security groups](Overview.RDSSecurityGroups.md)\.

 After you create the new security group, you modify your DB instance to associate it with the security group\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 You can enhance security by using SSL to encrypt connections to your DB instance\.
 For more information, see [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.

-## Dedicated and shared server processes<a name="USER_ConnectToOracleInstance.SharedServer"></a>
+## Considerations for process architecture<a name="USER_ConnectToOracleInstance.SharedServer"></a>

 Server processes handle user connections to an Oracle DB instance\.
 By default, the Oracle DB instance uses dedicated server processes\.
 With dedicated server processes, each server process services only one user process\.
 You can optionally configure shared server processes\.
 With shared server processes, each server process can service multiple user processes\.

 You might consider using shared server processes when a high number of user sessions are using too much memory on the server\.
 You might also consider shared server processes when sessions connect and disconnect very often, resulting in performance issues\.
 There are also disadvantages to using shared server processes\.
 For example, they can strain CPU resources, and they are more complicated to configure and administer\.

 For more information about dedicated and shared server processes, see [About dedicated and shared server processes](https://docs.oracle.com/database/121/ADMIN/manproc.htm#ADMIN11166) in the Oracle documentation\.
-For more information about configuring shared server processes on an Amazon RDS Oracle DB instance, see [How do I configure Amazon RDS for Oracle database to work with shared servers?](https://aws.amazon.com/premiumsupport/knowledge-center/oracle-db-shared/) in the Knowledge Center\.
+For more information about configuring shared server processes on an RDS for Oracle DB instance, see [How do I configure Amazon RDS for Oracle database to work with shared servers?](https://aws.amazon.com/premiumsupport/knowledge-center/oracle-db-shared/) in the Knowledge Center\.

 ## Troubleshooting connections to your Oracle DB instance<a name="USER_ConnectToOracleInstance.Troubleshooting"></a>